halfer/cd-demo-container/README.md

 If you're learning any of these things, but want to change something, feel free to clone and swap!

+Running instance
+---

+I have a [running instance](https://cd-demo.jondh.me.uk/) of this service.
+This one is a bit different because, obviously, it runs via a secure site.
+This is achieved by my adding a Traefik front-end proxy in front of the demo container.

 License
 ---